SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 This is being a more difficult problem than I expected.
 Right now, I am thinking I should think in terms of mass rather than in terms of volume and or concentration.
 I have three elements: ocean, arks, and sample.
 I need to understand what is happening in the arks and then everything should go better.
 Let $$V_a$$ be the volume of the arks.
 Let $$V_a$$ be constant, which means that water flows in and out at the same flow rate ($$v_{in}=v_{out}$$)

 $$
 \begin{equation*}
 \frac{d V_a}{dt} = -v_{out} + v_{in} = 0
 \end{equation*}
 $$

 For simplicity, I am going to assume that $$v_{in}=v_{out}= 1 ml/s$$.
 I am going to assume also that the initial concentration of DOC in the Arks is $$C_A(t=0)=5g/ml$$ and that the concentration in the ocean is constant and
 $$C_O=3g/ml$$.
 Now, the change of volume per se does not tell me anything, but it should tell me how the concentration and the mass of DOC changes in the arks.
+The volume is a proxy for the mass of DOC.

 ## February 8